Inspiration Teacher Training

 You will have regular sessions at our Teaching School Hub in Norwich.
 These cover approaches to teaching, subject knowledge, and the assignments that make up your PGCE.
 On average there is one session a week in the autumn term and one session a fortnight in the spring term.

 Will I be supported in managing pupil behaviour?

 Absolutely!
 Learning to manage the behaviour of pupils is something all trainees are concerned about, and we have a comprehensive system of support in place to ensure that you get behaviour right from the outset.

 We place a very high emphasis on excellent pupil behaviour, and we see behaviour in a teacher’s lessons as the responsibility of the whole school.
-As a trainee, you will be trained in general behaviour management strategies, both at the curriculum centre and in your placement school, and you will get regular advice on behaviour management from your mentor.
+As a trainee, you will be trained in general behaviour management strategies, both at the Teaching School Hub and in your placement school, and you will get regular advice on behaviour management from your mentor.

 You will also be trained in your placement school’s behaviour management system to ensure that you are able to give rewards and sanctions like every other teacher in the school.

 Will I learn about how to support children with special educational needs and disabilities (SEND)?

 We see SEND as an integral part of your training course.
 You will be working with children with SEND early on in your course, and you will have training days at the Teaching School Hub and in your placement schools on how you need to adapt your teaching to meet the needs of these children.
 In addition, you have the opportunity to spend time in a special school as part of your programme.